pymupdf/PyMuPDF/docs/textwriter.rst

       :arg int align: text alignment.
 Use one of TEXT_ALIGN_LEFT, TEXT_ALIGN_CENTER, TEXT_ALIGN_RIGHT or TEXT_ALIGN_JUSTIFY.
       :arg bool warn: warn on text overflow (default), or raise an exception.
 In any case, text not fitting will not be written.

    .. note:: Use these methods as often as is required -- there is no technical limit (except memory constraints of your system).
 You can also mix appends and text boxes and have multiple of both.
 Text positioning is controlled by the insertion point.
-There is no need to adhere to any order. *(Changed in v1.18.0:)* Raises an exception for an unsupported font -- checked via :attr:`Font.isWritable`.
+There is no need to adhere to any order. *(Changed in v1.18.0:)* Raises an exception for an unsupported font -- checked via :attr:`Font.is_writable`.

    .. method:: write_text(page, opacity=None, color=None, morph=None, overlay=True, oc=0, render_mode=0)